I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 It seems that the mortal Professor Joel Feinberg (1926-2004) had tangled unsuccessfully with the immortal Professor Josiah S. Carberry.

-- In late 1970s, American Express ran an advertisement enticing customers to enjoy the delights of the Caribbean with the headline “Bravo!
+- In the late 1970s, American Express ran an advertisement enticing customers to enjoy the delights of the Caribbean with the headline “Bravo!
 New affordable charter vacations from American Express.”
 The quotation was attributed to “Josiah S. Carberry, the world’s most traveled man.”
 The ad carried the tag “Hurry to your travel agent―tell ‘em Carberry sent you.”

 - The satirical Ig Nobel Prizes have been handed out every year since 1991.
 They are meant to honor achievements that “first make people laugh, and then make them think.”
 One of the earliest winners was Professor Josiah S. Carberry for Interdisciplinary Research.
 He was praised as a “bold explorer and eclectic seeker of knowledge, for his pioneering work in the field of psychoceramics, the study of cracked pots.”